samisalkosuo/mazingame/README.md

 - docker pull kazhar/mazingame

+Use

 ### pip

-There remains version in pip.
+There is a version in pip.
 Install from pip:

 - **pip install mazingame**.

+Note that this is not updated anymore.

 ## Instructions